RandomSearch18/a-level-project/docs/readme.md

   - Allow setting options in the routing engine
   - Incorporate the routing options into the routing graph
   - Add the appropriate form elements to the frontend

+#### Sprint 4 upfront plan

+- Tweak the routing graph so that the routing results better match the requirements of a good route
+  - This will require a lot of testing and stakeholder involvement to ensure that the routing engine is producing good results
+  - It may include updating OSM data for specific areas to improve the quality of data
+- Add the presets feature to the frontend

+#### Sprint 5 upfront plan

+Sprint 5 will be added if required, and will be planned in more detail once the results of the previous sprints are known.
+I may use it to work on improving the frontend to ensure it works offline, has a good mobile experience, etc.

 ---